Wildfire Resource Center

 “Controlling fires is the responsibility first of the local community, then it goes up to the state if necessary.
 Sometimes, however, the efforts may not be enough.
 FEMA has a program called the Fire Management Assistance Grant (FMAG) that provides assistance in the form of grants for equipment, supplies, and certain personnel costs.
 This program is for the mitigation, management, and control of fire on public or private land.”

-– Carlos J. Castillo, Senior Vice President, Chief Development Officer
+– Carlos J. Castillo, President, Federal Services

 “Wildfires need to be respected because they are nature’s terror weapon.
 Wildfires can result in complete devastation, with their after-effects lasting generations.
 You may not encounter one for decades, and then you smell smoke.